 “But woe to you, scribes and Pharisees, hypocrites! because you shut the kingdom of heaven against men; for you neither enter yourselves, nor allow those who would enter to go in.
 Woe to you, scribes and Pharisees, hypocrites! for you traverse sea and land to make a single proselyte, ad hen he becomes a proselyte, you make him twice as much a child of hell as yourselves.”

-And Jesus goes on to read the riot act to the Pharisees in an identifiably harsh manner.
+And Jesus goes on to rebuke the Pharisees in an identifiably harsh manner.
 Now, these remarks are not accurately represented in the image of the winking Jesus our culture loves to point towards in their understanding of Christ.
 And even if we go to a different context, such as the conversation with the woman at the well, Jesus shows a softer, and gentler side to his confrontation with people living in sin.
 While the tone of this discussion is less severe than the one highlighted above, there is still the loving confrontation of sin, while simultaneously presenting the mercy of the Gospel.

 There are countless examples that can be presented of our Lord lovingly confronting sin with the gentle touch of his mercy; and there are also numerous examples of Him intensely confronting sin that does not fit the image of the “I’m ok, your ok” narrative our culture seems to attribute to the Gospel.
 Both scenarios, however, are of Jesus confronting sin and calling for repentance, because a repentant, contrite heart follows true mercy.

 In addition to the false icons of Christ present in our culture, there is the tendency to turn some of the Church’s most influential Saints into groveling wimps; that they are all about mercy without teaching the other side of repentance and the dangers of eternal damnation.

 St. Francis of Assisi is a victim of this treatment.
 Consider some of these words written by the Seraphic father,